 View the Assembly Finance Committee meeting schedule:

-From April to May, the Juneau Assembly Finance Committee reviewed the City Manager’s proposed budget and held a series of public meetings to identify specific concerns through conversations with residents, advocates, and city agencies.
+From April to May, the Juneau Assembly Finance Committee will review the City Manager’s proposed fiscal year 24 revised budget through a series of public meetings to identify specific concerns through conversations with residents, advocates, and city agencies.

-Following the budget introduction on April 4, Assembly Finance Committee meetings were held weekly on April 6, April 13, April 20, April 27, May 4, May 11, and May 18.
+Following the budget introduction on April 5, Assembly Finance Committee meetings will be held on April 5, April 12, April 19, April 26, May 3, May 10, and May 17.

-The public had an opportunity to comment on the CBJ operating budget, the Juneau School District operating budget, the capital improvement plan, and the property tax mill levy rate at a public hearing during a Regular Juneau Assembly meeting on April 25.
+The public will have an opportunity to comment on the CBJ operating budget, the Juneau School District operating budget, the capital improvement plan, and the property tax mill levy rate at a public hearing during a Regular Juneau Assembly meeting on April 26.

-The Juneau School District’s FY23 budget was introduced during a Regular Juneau Assembly meeting on April 4.
-The Juneau School District presented their budget request to the Assembly Finance Committee on April 13.
-The public had an opportunity to comment on the School District’s budget during a Regular Assembly meeting on April 25.
-The Juneau Assembly adopted the final FY23 School District budget during a Regular Assembly meeting on May 16.
+The Juneau School District’s FY24 budget will be introduced during a Special Juneau Assembly meeting on April 5.
+The Juneau School District will present their budget request to the Assembly Finance Committee on April 12.
+The public will have an opportunity to comment on the School District’s budget during a Special Assembly meeting on April 26.
+The Juneau Assembly will adopt the final FY24 School District budget during a Regular Assembly meeting on May 8.

-The Juneau Assembly adopted the FY23 CBJ operating budget, property tax mill levy rate, and the Capital Improvement Plan during a Regular Assembly Meeting on June 13, 2022.
+The Juneau Assembly will adopt the FY24 CBJ operating budget, property tax mill levy rate, and the Capital Improvement Plan during a Regular Assembly Meeting on June 12, 2023.

 Taxpayer Receipt